Wang Jinxi: Career in oil industry

 "We have to do everything possible.
 And we have to make the impossible possible."

 For this the people called him 'Iron Man' (“铁人”), and the name 'Iron Man' Wang stuck and spread.
 In 1960, the nation was called upon to learn from the 'Iron Man', and he was appointed as the captain of the Drilling Command and Construction Brigade.
 The oil workers' exploits were depicted in the play The Rising Sun, by Sun Weishi.
 The plot of the Rising Sun focused on the contributions that women made in agriculture and the construction of oilfields, and featured a cast made up exclusively of local people.
-The play was well received in Daqing, Beijing, and Shandong and also was the first time in the history of New Chinese drama that experts and the public collaborated to create the art.

 In February 1961, Wang Jinxi was assigned as the captain of the second production team of the Drilling Command.
-On 1964, he was elected deputy to the 3rd National People's Congress.
+In 1964, he was elected deputy to the 3rd National People's Congress.
 On December 26, while attending the 71st birthday party of Chairman Mao Zedong, Wang was praised by Mao, who called him an "industrial leader."

-On 1965, Wang was appointed the member of the Standing Committee of the Drilling Party Committee and Deputy Commander of the Drilling Command of the CCP Daqing Committee.
+In 1965, Wang was appointed the member of the Standing Committee of the Drilling Party Committee and Deputy Commander of the Drilling Command of the CCP Daqing Committee.
 On July 24, he joined the Ministry of Petroleum Industry and put forward for the first time, the goal of "half a ton of oil per person in the country".
-On 1966, he was appointed as the deputy commander of the Daqing Petroleum Campaign Command by the State Council of the People's Republic of China.
+In 1966, he was appointed as the deputy commander of the Daqing Petroleum Campaign Command by the State Council of the People's Republic of China.
 He was awarded as one of the 'Five Good Models of the Ministry of Petroleum Industry'.
 On June 4, he was part of the Chinese delegation that visited People's Republic of Albania.